 So You Want To Buy Home Staging Furniture?

-Yesterday I was doing some work researching popular search terms and phrases used in Home Staging on Google and lo and behold, I noticed that one of the popular phrases happened to be “Home Staging Furniture”.
+Yesterday I was doing some work researching popular keywords used in Home Staging on Google and lo and behold, I noticed that one of the popular phrases happened to be “Home Staging Furniture”.
 My immediate question was “Why would someone want to research Home Staging Furniture?!”
 Next thing I know, I received a call from someone asking if I had furniture to sell and it occurred to me as weird.
 I reached out to my peers in the community to see what they were experiencing and the result was pretty fascinating to say the least.
 Let’s cut to the chase so that I can share my thoughts on our experiences and the facts about what we do.

 1. There is no such thing as Home Staging Furniture.
 Furniture is furniture, no matter if you get it from a local Home Stager or a physical or online retail store.
 As a matter of fact, the same vendor you purchase your furniture from is probably the same vendor we use.
 The only exception is there’s a chance we had the opportunity to purchase it wholesale due to owning a business.